 This page explains the the JRCPTB complaints policy in detail and the process for submitting and dealing with complaints.
-The specialty recruitment office has specific policies for formal complaints and appeals relating to CT1 and ST3 recruitment.
-Please visit the following links for further details:

 1.1 The Joint Royal College of Physicians Training Board (JRCPTB) is committed to delivering a high quality service.
 As part of this commitment it is recognised that on occasion customers may be dissatisfied with the way in which something has been done, and that complaints arising from this should be handled in a clear, fair and consistent way.